meshery/meshery/install/README.md

 # Meshery installation

-This directory contians the Meshery installation configuration in several different flavors.
+This directory contains the Meshery installation configuration in several different flavors.